-- In a large bowl, beat egg and egg whites, until well blended.
+- In a large bowl, beat eggs and sugar until well blended.

-- In a seperate small bowl, sift together the whole wheat flour, white flour, cocoa powder, salt, baking soda, cinnamon, and baking powder.
+- In a separate small bowl, whisk together the flour, cocoa powder, baking soda, cinnamon, salt, and baking powder.

-- Add the dry ingredients into the wet egg ingredients.
-Gently fold to combine.
+- Stir the wet ingredients into the dry ingredients to blend together.
 Add in the shredded zucchini and chocolate chips to combine the ingredients.

 - Spoon the batter into the greased loaf pan.
 Place in the preheated oven for about an hour.
 Begin to check it at 50 minutes by sticking the center of the loaf with a toothpick.
 The toothpick should be almost clean when it comes out of the loaf.
 Let it set in the loaf pan for about 10 minutes.
 Then remove from loaf pan and place on wire rack to cool completely!

 - Freezes really well.
 Wrapped tightly in plastic wrap and in a freezer bag.
-I use within 3 months.
+Use within 3 months.

 - Any nutritional data I provide is an approximation and actually dietary information can vary based on ingredients and proportion sizes.